 The 14 missing animals could have been an artifact of the survey protocol.
 This possibility was evaluated by examining the potential for error in the photo-identification process and the bias in survey coverage.
 The number of animals present in Prince William Sound pods during summer surveys in 1989-91 was obtained through detailed examination of the photographic database of individual animals.
 Presence or absence of members of each pod were evaluated by comparing photographs taken during the 3-year study period to previous years.
-Results of the comparisons
+Results of the comparisons verified the absence of 14 whales in AB pod.

-To evaluate whether or not a mistake was made during the identification process (for example, was a whale present but misidentified) four independent tests were conducted.
+To evaluate whether or not a mistake was made during the identification process (for example, was a whale present but mis-identified) four other researchers conducted independent analyses of the film.
+Analyses of the photographic data by the four researchers was completed in a similar manner as that described for the initial examiner (detailed in the methods section of this document).
 Animals were recorded as being present or absent each time the pod was encountered.
 The results showed that earlier identifications were correct and that 14 whales were missing.

-Another possible bias that could have resulted in the 14 whales not being seen and photographed was the amount of effort varied when establishing presence or absence of individuals in the pod.
-The overall effort (miles surveyed) conducted during 1989-1991 resulted in the greatest amount of effort to date in

-Prince William Sound.
+Another possible bias that could have resulted in the 14 whales not being seen and photographed was that the amount of effort put forth to locate and identify the whales.
+The overall effort (miles surveyed) conducted during 1989-1991 resulted in the greatest amount of effort to date in Prince William Sound.
 The number of times each pod was seen in 1989, 1990, and 1991 seasons exceeded that reported for earlier studies.
 The amount of effort and the number of times each pod was encountered was more than adequate for locating and identifying the presence of individual animals.

 We next considered the possibility that individual whales may have moved out of the Prince William Sound area and were not available to be photographed during these studies.
-Although considerable searching effort took place in southeastern Alaska and the Kodiak Archipelago, the missing whales were not encountered.
+Although considerable searching effort took place in southeastern Alaska, the missing whales were not encountered.
 Unfortunately, minimal effort was expended near Kodiak Island and the waters adjacent to Prince William Sound to locate the missing whales during the 1989, 1990, and 1991 seasons.
-However, in 1992 photo-identification studies were conducted from Kodiak Island to Seward.
-AB pod pod members were not seen during these investigations.
+However, in 1992 photo-identification studies were conducted by the National Marine Mammal Laboratory from Kodiak Island to Seward, Alaska.
+AB pod pod members were not seen during these investigations (Dahlheim, unpublished data).

-British Columbia and Puget Sound, Washington, indicated that no resident killer whale consistently missing during repeated encounters had ever returned to its pod or appeared in another pod.
+A review of the 20-year killer whale database from British Columbia and Puget Sound, Washington, indicated that no resident killer whale consistently missing during repeated encounters had ever returned to its pod or appeared in another pod (Bigg et al. 1990).
 The possibility that the missing whales have moved out of the area is not supported by our knowledge of the social structure and behavior of resident killer whales.
 Based upon the historical life history information, it is likely that the missing resident whales are dead and have not moved off to other areas.
-However, a perturbation as severe as the EVOS and its direct impact on cetaceans has never been investigated.
-It is therefore possible that a major catastrophe such as the EVOS could have effected killer whales in ways never described before.
+However, a perturbation as severe as the spill and its direct impact on cetaceans has never been investigated.
+It is therefore possible that a major catastrophe such as the spill could have effected killer whales in ways never described before.
 This possibility, although highly unlikely, should not be disregarded.